Ketoconazole Shampoo for hair loss

 What is Ketoconazole?

 Malassezia overgrowths and seborrheic dermatitis are often observed alongside pattern hair loss.
-These conditions lead to excessive sebum production and scalp flaking (i.e., dandruff), and thereby may accelerate AGA by increasing overall scalp inflammation.
+These conditions lead to more sebum production and scalp flaking (i.e., dandruff), and thereby may accelerate AGA by increasing overall scalp inflammation.

 If you have either of these conditions, adding Ketoconazole 2% shampoo to your hair loss regimen can help improve hair count by reducing inflammation to the hair follicles.